 It’s hard not to love them.
 They are the soul of the party.
 They are charismatic, collaborative and want to help others, flexible, and quite diplomatic.
 As natural team players, they are known to be sympathetic and uninhibited.
 The problem is that they can be too talkative and they have limited attention to detail.
 If you are their manager, you should probably let them have their freedom of expression since they don’t respond well to rigid rules and formalities.

-It’s great to have people on the team who are full of energy and can really lift everyone’s spirits.
-So, they work in a free and imaginative way, always looking for new ways to solve problems, and often getting into heated discussions and brainstorming sessions.
-They’re great at customer service, public relations, or any job that requires working with others.
-Outgoing people tend to do well in roles that involve talking and being active.
-However, they often find it challenging to adapt to more structured or isolated positions.
-They’re great at having fun at work, but they might miss some important details because they’re so focused on the big picture.
+Outgoing people are full of energy and can lift everyone’s spirits.
+They work in a free and imaginative way, always looking for new ways to solve problems and often engaging in heated discussions and brainstorming sessions.
+They excel in customer service, public relations, or any role that involves teamwork and active communication.
+Often called Socializers or Communicators, Outgoing individuals tend to do best in interactive, dynamic roles.
+However, they may struggle in highly structured or isolated positions, and their focus on the big picture can sometimes cause them to miss details.

 The Specialist